retina is a thin membrane of nerve tissue that lines

 immediate medical care.
 If done soon enough, surgery can save lost

-lead to retinal detachment are an eye or head injury,
+Some of the reasons that make a person more likely to get a retinal detachment are an eye or head injury,

 most cases of retinal detachment cannot be prevented.
 But seeing your eye

 doctor regularly, wearing protective helmets and eyeglasses, and treating